xmake-io/xmake-docs/manual/package_dependencies.md

     add_packages("sfml", {components = "graphics")
 ```

-!> Note: In addition to configuring the list of available components, we also need to configure each component in detail for it to work properly, so it is usually used in conjunction with the `on_componment` interface.
+!> Note: In addition to configuring the list of available components, we also need to configure each component in detail for it to work properly, so it is usually used in conjunction with the `on_component` interface.

 A full example of the configuration and use of package components can be found at: [components example](https://github.com/xmake-io/xmake/blob/master/tests/projects/package/components/xmake.lua)